Counted By Kilograms and Tons

 Trawling is one of the most common methods of commercial fishing.
 A trawl is a big, heavy, "open-mouthed net" that is pulled along the seabed by heavy boats.
 Hundreds of beings are killed as it grinds over the sandy bottom of the ocean.

-Trawling, literally clears-out the ocean floor, grinding up coral reefs and other habitats.
 Being pulled out from the water, the fishes undergo excruciating decompression.
 Frequently, the intense internal pressure ruptures the swimbladder, pops out the eyes and pushes the oesophagus and stomach out through the mouth.

 Many suffocate or are crushed to death under the weight of all the other fishes and other beings including starfish, crabs, shellfish and more.
 The unwanted catch is thrown back to the sea where they will suffer and die from their injuries.